 Deficiency and Distress

-The thing about the term “dissatisfied” is that it is more often an identifier than a descriptor; we are more often dissatisfied with something than we are simply dissatisfied.
-Yet as much as our displeasure functions as a signpost, pointing us to the deficiency of its object, often our dissatisfaction is more telling of its subject.
+The thing about the term “dissatisfied” is that it is more often used as an identifier than a descriptor; we are more often dissatisfied with something than we are simply dissatisfied.
+Yet as much as our displeasure functions as a signpost, pointing us to the deficiency of its object—our jobs, our relationships, our circumstances—often our dissatisfaction is more telling of its subject.
 In self-pity, our dissatisfaction reveals much more about the deficiency within ourselves.

 This bitterness surfaced most soberingly one summer night at small group when, to close out a sermon discussion on our church’s new Psalms series, one brother led the rest into song: